 - Building Permit shall be posted at the front entry of the building.

-- A set of approved plans signed by a representative of the Fire Marshal’s Office shall be on site at the time of inspection.
+- A set of approved plans signed by a representative of the Fire Marshal’s Office and the FMO permit shall be on site at the time of inspection.
 Shop drawings stamped by your company are not acceptable.

 - Components to be inspected shall not be covered up prior to inspection.